Race Information

 Registration

-Registration will open at 8:30 for collection of race numbers and any last-minute queries.
+Registration will be open from 8:30 for collection of race numbers and any last-minute queries.
 Please pin your number to your front and make sure it can be clearly seen by the marshals.
 All walkers will be asked to provide the number of a mobile phone which they will be carrying and which could be used to contact them during the event, if required.
 Any Junior Walkers (under 16) must remain with their parent/guardian for the duration of the event.
 Note that there may be photographs taken by the marshals or members of the scout group during the event which may be used for future publicity of the event.
 If you do not wish your photograph to be used for this purpose then please make this known at Registration so your race number can be noted.
+For any friends or family who would like to do the event, please note that should there still be places available then we will be accept entries on the day, which can be administered through the SI Entries page.

 Start Times